tfabris/BlueGigaEmpeg/README.txt

   RESET
   Reboots the Bluetooth module, saving current settings.
-Does not erase any existing saved bluetooth pairings nor change any settings.
+Does not erase any existing saved Bluetooth pairings nor change any settings.

   SET RESET
   Resets the Bluetooth chip itself to its factory defaults.
 Does not remove